 The pockets of excellence driving the Mexican economy will undoubtedly be in the North close to the US border in wealthy cities such as Monterrey, which benefit in full force from the near-shoring trend.

-However, I believe that Playa del Carmen, Tulum, and Puerto Vallarta will also be key beneficiaries as the rising middle- and upper-classes of Mexico will seek lifestyle housing, investment properties, and themselves spend time in the nicest resort/beach towns of Mexico.
+However, I believe that Playa del Carmen, Tulum, and Puerto Vallarta will also be key beneficiaries as the rising middle- and upper-classes of Mexico seek lifestyle housing, investment properties, and themselves spend time in the nicest resort/beach towns of Mexico.

 The Tulum real estate market crash